gravitational/teleport/docs/4.2/trustedclusters.md

 ```

-!!! tip "Note":
+!!! tip "Note"

     Trusted clusters work only one way.
 So, in the example above users from "east"
 	  cannot see or connect to the nodes in "main".

 ### Disabling Trust